 Stamford Child Endangerment Lawyer

-With increasing attention paid to allegations of child abuse, it may not be surprising that Stamford Connecticut Risk of Injury arrests are frequently tacked on and added to Stamford domestic violence charges.
+With increasing attention paid to allegations of child abuse, it may not be surprising that Risk of Injury arrests are frequently tacked on and added to domestic violence charges.

-What can be surprising is the devastating impact these tack-on Risk of Injury charges can have on a person’s career.
-These charges can be prosecuted as a felony offense punishable by as much as 10-20 years in prison.
+What can be surprising is the devastating impact these charges can have on a person’s career.
+They can be prosecuted as a felony offense punishable by as much as 10-20 years in prison.

-If you have been arrested in Stamford for Child Endangerment, then aggressive and experienced legal representation is essential.
+If you have been arrested, aggressive and experienced legal representation is essential.
 Stamford child endangerment lawyers can guide you through the legal process and serve as your advocate to work toward the optimum resolution.